What is a prepaid debit card?

 The three components of understanding how prepaid debit cards work is obtaining a card, using the card, and reloading the card with more value.

-Obtaining a prepaid debit card: There are several ways of obtaining a prepaid debit card.
+There are several ways of obtaining a prepaid debit card.
 Some people can receive them with their wages loaded onto them by their employer.
-You can also purchase a prepaid debit card from national retailers.
-You can also obtain a prepaid debit card directly from the issuer’s website.
-You can shop for a prepaid debit card that would work for you through our widget, here.
+You can also purchase a prepaid debit card from national retailers or obtain one directly from the issuer’s website.

 Usually money is loaded onto the card as part of the initial purchase.
-Like you would activate a credit card, the prepaid debit card must be activated so that the funds can be used.
+Like you would activate a credit card, it must be activated so that the funds can be used.

-Using a prepaid debit card: Using a prepaid debit card is much like using a traditional debit card or even a credit card.
-The credit card payment system that the prepaid debit card is authorized to use is always printed on the front of the card as part of the logo.
+Using a prepaid debit card is much like using a traditional debit card or even a credit card.
 The biggest prepaid debit card issuers are American Express, Visa, and MasterCard but there are other issuers like PayPal that also provide access to their payment networks.
 You can also use ATM machines to pull cash off of the card.

-Reloading a prepaid debit card with money: Reloading a prepaid debit card with more money can be done in several ways.
+Reloading a prepaid debit card with more money can be done in several ways.

 - Having a participating merchant load money onto the account.
 There are hundreds of thousands of places throughout the United States where you can provide cash and have that cash loaded onto an existing prepaid debit card.